chrismile/LineVis/README.md

 # Flow and Stress Line Visualization

 LineVis is a visualization tool for rendering dense sets of 3D lines using OpenGL.
-It supports loading both traditional flow lines as well as stress lines from multiple principle stress directions.
+It supports loading both traditional flow lines as well as stress lines from multiple principal stress directions.

 The following rendering modes are supported: